SLURM

 # These are comment lines

-# pre-bundled with many of the popular scientific computing tools like
+# of many of popular scientific computing tools like

-# Pass your Python script to the Anaconda2 python intepreter for execution
+# Pass your Python script to the python intepreter for execution

 Here is a list of basic #SBATCH directives: